 How a rag rug Sweden becomes a souvenir

 Swedish patchwork as a souvenir?
 We wanted to find out what typical souvenirs are made of Sweden are.
-Here we came first furniture and Innovative to mind.
+Here we came first furniture and Design come to mind.
 Swedish design is known for cool shapes, colors and straight lines.
 At least that's the case for furniture.
-But if you only fill your apartment with such furnishings, it doesn't seem very inviting and, above all, not cozy.
-Maybe that's why the Swedes like to decorate their rooms with nostalgic elements.
-We were new to the fact that a patchwork represents Sweden.
-We went on our trip to Sweden in search of the taste of the Swedes and wanted to discover souvenirs that the Swedes like.
+But if you only fill your apartment with such furnishings, it doesn't look very inviting and, above all, not comfortable.
+Maybe that's why Swedes like to decorate their rooms with nostalgic elements.
+However, the fact that a patchwork quilt also represents Sweden was new to us.

 Swedish souvenirs - here the colors were not enough for the whole patchwork Sweden